-where $S{y,i}$ represents commodity i's share of production in year y.
+where $S{y,i}$ represents the production (weight-based) share of commodity i in year y.

 We acknowledge that selecting the event window size involves a trade-off between capturing the complete response to the USDA announcement and filtering out background noise that could be caused by other news events (Nakamura and Steinsson, 2018a).
 In our study, we choose a one-day window in equation (1) because a shorter window may not adequately capture the entire impact of the agricultural supply news on commodity futures prices; a one-day window allows us to capture the relevant price movements associated with the news while minimizing the influence of unrelated noise in the market.